kite-sdk/kite-examples/kite-examples-morphlines/README.md

 * To run junit tests from within eclipse click on the project (e.g. `kite-examples-morphlines`) in the eclipse project explorer, right click, `Run As/JUnit Test`.

+## Integrating with IntelliJ

+* This section describes how to integrate the codeline with IntelliJ.
+* Build the software as described above.
+* Open the `pom.xml` file in IntelliJ.
+This should create the entire project in the IDE.
+You do not need to "import the project" or anything like that, just `file>>open` and pick the `pom.xml` file.
+  * You may have to select `build>>rebuild` project to get all the dependencies.
+  * You may have to build the project externally via `mvn test` to resolve dependencies.
+* In IntelliJ, you should be able to right-click on the `ExampleMorphlineTest.java` file and see a choice to "Run ExampleMorphlineTest" or "Debug ExampleMorphlineTest" to run the unit test and see the magic green bar.